micnews/match-webspeak/README.md

 var match = require('match-webspeak');

 if (match(string, response)) {
-  //only do the thing if your punctuated string matches the user's response }
+  // only do the thing if your punctuated string matches the user's response }

 if (match(array, response)) {
-  //only do the thing if one of your punctuated options matches the user's response }
+  // only do the thing if one of your punctuated options matches the user's response }
 ```